-Smart direct-drive turbo trainer deals
+Smart direct-drive turbo trainers

 For the ultimate experience and a true road feel, a direct drive turbo trainer really does offer a considerably better experience compared to a wheel-on trainer.
 Not only does it prevent that laboured pedalling-through-treacle feeling, but it's also considerably quieter and doesn't chew through tyres like Ken Block on a track day.
 The top-spec direct-drive trainers add extra niceties such as vibration (to provide off-road feel in off-road in-game sections) and generally have a higher maximum power and incline simulation.

-Was £1199.99 | Now £899.99
+Was $1299.99 (£999.99) | Now $845.99 (£749.99)

-Formerly the range-topping model from Tacx, the Neo 2 is still one of the best direct-drive turbo trainers on the market.
-It doesn't require a power supply, instead, it uses the power of your legs to function.
-It can handle power of up to 2200 watts and can simulate gradients of up to 25%.
+The Neo 2T doesn't require a power supply, instead, it uses the power of your legs to function.
+It can handle an output of up to 2200 watts and can simulate gradients of up to 25%.
 View Deal

 Alternative: Gym subscription